Generate Resilience \ জন্মা সহনশীলতা

 Tags: disaster resilient structure, craft systems, rapid prototyping

-How can a school withstand heavy earthquakes and floods?
+How does a school withstand heavy earthquakes and floods?